SuperrSonic/makai-bookmark-tools/README.md

 Even though there's no way to tell what line is character dialogue, the console will print the limit regardless.
 It relies on checking if a character is FW (14px) or HW (7px).

+Makai AIO can also patch a ROM by reading the assets from this repo.
+To use this, run: makai_aio -i makai.gba (path to ROM) this will report everything being overwritten or repointed, and output makai_patched.gba to the same directory Makai AIO is in.